SathyaBhat/sathyasays.com/content/posts/2010-06-14-unreal-irc-server-files-gets-replaced-with-ones-containing-backdoor.md

 > This backdoor allows a person to execute ANY command with the privileges of the user running the ircd.
 The backdoor can be executed regardless of any user

-> restrictions (so even if you have passworded server or hub that doesn&#8217;t allow any users in).
+> restrictions (so even if you have passworded server or hub that doesn't allow any users in).
 >
 > It appears the replacement of the .tar.gz occurred in November 2009 (at least on some mirrors).
 It seems nobody noticed it until now.